IndiGo fleet

 IndiGo is the largest airline of India since its establishment in 2006.
 It is also the second largest Asian airline and the world's ninth largest airline.

+In 2024, the A320neo accounted for 45% of all flights, but its dominance was overtaken by the A321neo near the end of 2025.
+The share of A320neo has dropped to a little over a third of flights by early 2026, while the A321neo has a share of over 40%.

-As of September 2025, the airline operates a fleet of narrow-body aircraft consisting of Airbus A320-200, A320neo, A321neo and ATR 72-600 aircraft for passenger operations, and Airbus A321-200/P2F aircraft for cargo operations, making for a total of 397 aircraft.
+As of July 2026, the airline operates a fleet of narrow-body aircraft consisting of Airbus A320-200, A320neo, A321neo, A321XLR and ATR 72-600 aircraft for passenger operations, and Airbus A321-200/P2F aircraft for cargo operations, to maintain with demand it have also leased around 7 wide and narrow-body aircraft including Airbus A321neo and B787-9 making for a total of 432 aircraft.

 Over 80% of the airline's aircraft are narrow-bodies.
-It is the largest Airbus A320neo operator as well as the largest Airbus A320neo family operator in the world.
-To cater to the rapidly growing future traffic and demands, the airline also has the world's largest aircraft order, with a total of nearly a thousand aircraft on order since June 2023.
+To cater to the growing future traffic and demands, the airline has ordered nearly a thousand aircraft since June 2023.

 Current fleet

-As of September 2025, IndiGo operates the following aircraft:
+As of July 2026, IndiGo operates the following aircraft: